OpenPodcastAPI/api-specs/docs/subscriptions/add-new.md

 POST /subscriptions
 ```

 This endpoint enables clients to add new subscriptions to the system for the authenticated user.
-It returns the following information:
+It returns an array of `success` responses for newly added subscriptions, and an array of `failure` responses for subscriptions that couldn't be added.

-:::{list-table}
+:::{list-table} Success response
 :header-rows: 1

 * - Field